 Does my health plan cover COVID-19 testing?

-The Centers for Medicare and Medicaid Services require that members of Medicare MSA plans who have not reached their deductible limit cover costs related to COVID-19 testing.
+The Centers for Medicare and Medicaid Services (CMS) require that members of Medicare MSA plans who have not reached their deductible limit pay costs related to COVID-19 testing.

 There are two kinds of tests available for COVID-19.

 Antibody tests detect whether a person has had a COVID-19 infection some time in the past.
 Antibody tests may not show if you currently have a COVID-19 infection.
-To find out, consider taking a viral test (below).
+A lab-based viral test will tell you if you currently have COVID-19.
 It is not clear from current science whether testing positive on an antibody test offers protection from COVID-19 in the future.